 I am not far behind!

-Back in 2008, when my grandma was still living in her condo, she offered us a tour of the building's "freezer room".
+Back in 2008, when I had just started this blog, I had gone to visit my grandma and, always put together and graceful, she offered us a tour of the building's "freezer room".
 These women lived through the depression, through wars, through several children and they learned to be prepared at all times.
 When they moved into the building from their homes, they all brought their secondary freezers with them, which stay in a single room affectionately referred to as "The Freezer Room."